Archi711/TTT2/README.md

 ### Problems

-1. Where should client emit his events?
+1. Where should client emit his events??? *not*

 ### General TODO